 Cornerstone University strives to reach academic and spiritual excellence.
 Professors who are passionately dedicated to their disciplines, to their students and to God are what makes Cornerstone stand apart.

 This fall, CU is pleased to announce the appointment of four new traditional undergraduate and three new seminary faculty members who are committed to influencing students and our world for Christ.

 Dr. Jenny Chien

-Dr. Jenny Chien, who begins teaching residentially at Grand Rapids Theological Seminary this fall, holds a doctoral degree in counseling from Florida Atlantic University and has more than a decade of field experience as a counselor.
+Dr. Jenny Chien, who begins teaching residentially at Cornerstone Theological Seminary this fall, holds a doctoral degree in counseling from Florida Atlantic University and has more than a decade of field experience as a counselor.
 Her research interests include issues of attachment and resilience, university mental health and spirituality in counseling.